AN: So begins the editing of the old chapters. The horror.

 I thought it was impressive from a distance but its even more so up close.
 "That is…quite a scythe."
 I managed gazing upon the weapon.

 Ruby hefted the scythe with ease, caressing the hilt, "It's also a customizable high impact sniper rifle."

 "It's also a gun?"
 I asked hesitantly

 Ruby grinned and pulled back on the bolt, the click-click of round chambering clearly audible.
 "It's also a gun."
 Ruby affirmed.

 I smiled at that.
 "Now that is a cool looking weapon."
 I admitted taking it all in.

-Ruby then made a show of examining me, "So what do you got?" she asked eying the sword by my side.
+Ruby then made a show of examining me, "So what do you got?" she asked eyeing the sword by my side.

 "Well it may not be as fancy as yours but I do have my sword."
 At that I unsheathed the sword before twisting it around my body in familiar arcs, tossing it lightly from one hand to the other.

-"Ooh" Ruby marvelled gazing upon my much older weapon.
+"Ooh" Ruby marveled gazing upon my much older weapon.
 "So what does it do?"
 She asked inquiringly.

 "Oh you know," I said deadpan, "Cuts, stabs, slices, all that sort of business."